Empress Suiko: Biography

 The actual site of Suiko's grave is known.
 This empress is traditionally venerated at a memorial Shinto shrine (misasagi) at Osaka.
 The Imperial Household Agency designates this location as Suiko's mausoleum.
-It's formally named Shinaga no Yamada no misasagi.
+It is formally named Shinaga no Yamada no misasagi.

+She may be buried with her son, Prince Takeda.
+This was her final wish according to the Nihon Shoki, in which it records her last words (or known words) as:

+Of late years the five grains have not produced well, and there is great famine among the people.
+Let there be therefore no costly interment by raising for me a misasagi, but let me be buried in the misasagi of the Imperial Prince Takeda.